racheldes/racheldes/README.md

 ### Hi there 👋

+Hi, I'm Rachel des Bordes
+Welcome to my GitHub!
+I’m a computer science and economics student at Northeastern University, with a passion for exploring innovative solutions in tech and finance.
+Here, you'll find a mix of projects ranging from investment simulators and data analysis tools to games.
+I enjoy tackling challenging problems, whether it's through code, research, or design.

+🔍 About Me
+🎓 Major: Computer Science and Economics, expected graduation in May 2027 💻 Interests: software development, asset management, fintech, data analytics, and user-focused application development 🌟 Skills
+Languages: Java, Python, R, SQL, C++, JavaScript, HTML/ CSS, Dr. Racket
+Tools: Git, VS Code, Visual Studio, IntelliJ, Eclipse, jGRASP,  Replit, VEXcode VR, Tinkercad, MacOS, Windows, Linux 📫 Let's Connect!
+LinkedIn: linkedin.com/in/rachel-des-bordes/
+Email: racheladesb@gmail.com / desbordes.r@northeastern.edu
+Thanks for stopping by, and feel free to reach out if you'd like to collaborate!

 <!--
 **racheldes/racheldes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.